Learning How to Stop for the Beginner Roller Skater in Roller Derby

 T-stops have many names, but the most common is T-stops or tomahawk stop.

 - By gently dragging your skate on the ground behind forming a T shape with your skates, pressure is applied to the ground with the two outermost wheels.

 - The skate is placed approximately 4cm horizontal behind a vertical skate, your horizontal skate is more often your dominant leg.

-T-stops are best used as a method to slow down, to execute other stops.
+T-stops are best used as a method to slow down and to execute other stops.
 T-stops should not be used as the main method of stopping, as they cause excessive wear and chipping to your outside wheels.

 Once you've been skating a while and have mastered these stops, there are even more impressive stops to learn like the baseball slide, the rock star, transition stop, and many more.